 Plus, police and emergency services are more likely to respond to a call from a dedicated monitoring team, and prioritise their alert as a verified, active threat.

-Convinced?
-We thought so.
-The truth is, there are so many reasons to invest in a monitored CCTV service right now.
+There are many reasons to invest in a monitored CCTV service.
 For one, it’s evergreen - CCTV systems are constantly evolving and getting better just like any other technology, but having a dedicated response team will always be relevant in keeping your property safe.

 The next step is choosing the right CCTV monitoring partner.
 The provider you choose will also have access to your business on multiple fronts, so make sure to look out for the latest accreditations and qualifications, these go a long way in proving the provider can be trusted.